iitzco/widerface-to-tfrecord/README.md

 5. Run `python wider_to_tfrecord.py`
 6. When done, `tfrecord` files should be in the output folder you specified in `config.py`.

+## About testing images set

+Testing images do not contain ground truth bounding boxes.
+In case you want to convert the testing set as well, the `test.tfrecord` file will contain images only without bounding boxes.

 ## Acknowledgement

 * This work was based on [this](https://github.com/yeephycho/widerface-to-tfrecord) original version for Python2.